-The ACLKEN pin is an active-high, synchronous clock-enable input pertaining to both the AXI4-Stream and AXI4-Lite interfaces.
+The ACLKEN pin is an active-high, synchronous clock-enable input pertaining to AXI4-Stream interfaces.
 Setting ACLKEN low (de-asserted) halts the operation of the core despite rising edges on the ACLK pin.
 Internal states are maintained, and output signal levels are held until ACLKEN is asserted again.
-When ACLKEN is de-asserted, core inputs are not sampled, except ARESETn, which supersedes ACLKEN.
+When ACLKEN is de-asserted, core inputs are not sampled, except ARESETN, which supersedes ACLKEN.
+The AXI4-Lite interface is unaffected by the ACLKEN signal.